paul-hammant/paranamer/README.md

 # Paranamer's Future

 The need for Paranamer will go away when [JEP-118](http://openjdk.java.net/jeps/118) lands as part of Java8.
+Despite that, we intend to maintain the library so that it continues to work.

 # Projects using it